olegush/smmposting/README.md

 The script posts articles and/or photos to VK public, Telegram chat and FB group.
 Posting shedule get from Google Sheets and texts and images - from Google Drive.

-For approve user should:
-* tag his friend(s)
-* like the post
-* subscribe to the orginizer account

 ### How to install